- BLUE SPARROW COFFEE -

 Thank you for your ongoing support.

 We believe we have always done the best we could, and this is just the first step in building our company's transparency report.
-We're currently building an annual report that will outline issues that are important to us and how we're doing regardless of how it reflects on us, positively or negatively.
-Living wage, gender pay gap, diversity, and many other targeted topics will be coming to this page in 2020.
+We're currently expanding on our annual transparency report that will outline issues that are important to us and how we're doing regardless of how it reflects on us, positively or negatively.
+Check back for future updates as transparency and doing the right thing will forever be an ongoing project